GoogleCloudPlatform/ops-agent/docs/rabbitmq.md

 ## Configuration

-To configure a receiver for your mongodb logs, specify the following fields:
+To configure a receiver for your RabbitMQ logs, specify the following fields:

 | Field                 | Default                       | Description |
 | ---                   | ---                           | ---         |